Xinyan272/Learn-Spring-Boot-/README.md

-# Spring Boot HelloWorld
+# Spring Boot Tutorial
-This is the simple HelloWorld project for learning Spring Boot.
+This is the simple tutorial project for learning Spring Boot, which will create a RESTFUL API, connect to the Postgres database.

-All dependencies are in *pom.xml*.
+This is our project structure: